 Swaddling babies in a baby swaddle is an age-old traditional practice followed by our grandmothers and great-grandmothers that we have adopted from.
-But before we get to "How to swaddle a newborn baby?" let us understand what exactly swaddling is.
+But before we get to "How to swaddle a newborn baby and why to swaddle a baby?" let us understand what exactly swaddling is.

 - On tougher days for babies, like vaccination days, sick days, etc., wrapped in a cozy & comfortable swaddle can calm them and help them sleep better.